Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/learn/listenserverhostarchitecture.md

 ## MLAPI and listen servers

 MLAPI modular transport system supports all the options above.
 Most regular transports will allow you to connect to them via port forwarding.
 MLAPI can support platform specific relays via Transport.
 You can find implementations in the mlapi-community-contributions repository.
 MLAPI also supports cross platform listen servers by integrating a third party relay service via transport.
-You can also write your own relay server or NAT punch server for MLAPI.
+You can also write your own Relay server or NAT punch server for MLAPI.